UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_06.md

 Notes:
-The GitHub interface indicates the name of the last person to push a commit to the remote repository, a preview of the associated commit message, the unique commit identifier, and how long ago the commit was made.
+The GitHub interface indicates the name of the last person to push a commit to the remote repository, a preview of the associated commit message, the unique commit hash, and how long ago the commit was made.

 In this example,
 we can see that someone else